susiaguilar/sudoku/README.md

 # sudoku
-this is a sudoku solver and player
+this is a sudoku solver and player using the backtracking algorithm practicing learning the backtracking algorithm